zigdon/wemux/README.md

 WARNING: This fork was just created to make a pull request; from what I can tell, [nbraud's fork](https://github.com/nbraud/wemux) of the [original wemux](https://github.com/zolrath/wemux) is the most current.
 If anyone knows otherwise, please open an issue and let me know.
+This particular fork includes patches from [mjg0's fork](https://github.com/mjg0/wemux/) as well.

 wemux enhances tmux to make multi-user terminal multiplexing both easier and more powerful.
 It allows users to host a wemux server and have clients join